Skip to content

 sqd serve

 Visit localhost:4350/graphql to access the GraphiQL console.
-From this window, you can perform queries such as this one, to find out the account owners with the biggest balances:
+From this window, you can perform queries such as this one to fetch a batch of owners:

 query MyQuery {